zxc916684603/ecs/intl.en-US/User Guide/Images/Open source tools/Use Packer to create a custom image.md

 ## Prerequisites {#section_qbp_xcm_xdb .section}

 You must have the AccessKey ready.
-For more information, see [Create AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#) .
+For more information, see [Create an AccessKey](../../../../reseller.en-US/General Reference/Create an AccessKey.md#) .

 **Note:**